Who We Are

-A student has standing to file a grievance under these procedures if he/she is enrolled in a course or was a student during the semester (or summer/intersession) prior to the time of filing, provided that person has attempted to resolve his or her complaint informally through those procedures discussed in Section IV above.
+A student has the standing to file a grievance under these procedures if he/she is enrolled in a course or was a student during the semester (or summer/intersession) before the time of filing, provided that person has attempted to resolve his or her complaint informally through those procedures discussed in Section IV above.

 B. In addition, the Student Grievance Coordinator will determine if the grievance is a resubmission of a previously decided grievance.
 If that is the case, the student will be informed that the matter is not grievable.

 C. The Student Grievance Coordinator shall forward a copy of the completed Student Grievance Form submitted by the student to each member of the faculty, administration, or staff named in the grievance, along with a copy of the Student Grievance Procedures.

 D. Within fifteen (15) business days (days that are not University recognized holidays or weekends) of receipt of the completed form, the Student Grievance Coordinator shall verify on the Grievance Form confirming that informal efforts have been made to resolve the issue from the immediate supervisor and higher administrative authority.
 The completed form will be submitted by the Student Grievance Coordinator to the Chair of the Student Grievance Board.

 A grievance must be filed with the Student Grievance Coordinator no later than the end of the following semester after the occurrence of the action on which it is based.
 For example, an alleged grievance that occurred during the Spring semester can be filed before the end of the following Fall semester.